Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Algorithm

 \item {\bf Step 3:} Compute the estimates of the value function and the optimal policy according to

 \end{itemize}

-The tabular MDP variant of the algorithm proposed in \cite{serl} is equivalent to LR-EVI where anchor states and actions are given.
-Furthermore, LR-EVI is equivalent to a modification of the algorithm in \cite{Yang2020Harnessing} with a different choice for the matrix estimation algorithm used in Step 2 and the corresponding sample set $\Omega_h$ constructed in Step 1.
+The tabular MDP variant of the algorithm proposed in \cite{serl} is equivalent to LR-EVI where anchor states $S_h^\#$ and actions $A_h^\#$ are given and $\Omega_h = (S_h^{\#} \times A) \cup (S \times A_h^{\#})$.
+Furthermore, LR-EVI is equivalent to a modification of the algorithm in \cite{Yang2020Harnessing} with a different choice for the matrix estimation algorithm used in Step 2 and the corresponding sample set $\Omega_h$ constructed in Step 1. \tsdelete{See Appendix \ref{sec:pseudo} for the pseudo code of LR-MCPI and LR-EVI with the matrix estimation subroutine defined below.}